TexasLAN/documents/code_of_conduct.md

 **Article I: Reporting Violations**

-- Anyone desiring to lodge a complaint, whether formal or informal, shall inform any member of the Standards Board or VP or Standards.
+- Anyone desiring to lodge a complaint, whether formal or informal, shall inform any member of the Standards Board or Vice President of Standards (referred to as VP of Standards).
 - Informal complaints are usually, but not always, solved by talking to the accused about their current behavior and encouraging them to change in the future.
 - Formal complaints will be followed by a documented report, an investigation and a hearing detailed in this document.